robertbullen/dakboard/docs/slides/introduction/introduction.md

     - Learn about programming electronics with Raspberry Pis
     - Delve deeper into the world of Python
-    - Add an interesting project to my personal GitHub account
+    - Add an interesting project to my personal GitHub account...
+    - ...With a nice presentation (you're lookin' at it!)
+    - Reinforce Constellation's decision to provide Personal Hack Days
-    - Excite and inspire others at Constellation to embrace Personal Hack Days
+    - Inspire others at Constellation to embrace Personal Hack Days
-    - Reinforce management's decision to provide this opportunity